-MyAdvice 2018 is a school-based project developed by Lancashire Safeguarding Boards to enable, and listen to, the views of Children & Young People across the Lancashire region about Staying Safe Online.
+MyAdvice is a voice-of-the-child school-based project developed by Lancashire Safeguarding Boards to enable, and listen to, the views of Children & Young People across the Lancashire region about Staying Safe Online.

 Wed 1st August 2018: